isomerpages/moe-marisstellahigh/_about-us/Principal's Message.md

 confirmed our plan to rebuild the school.
 In 2027, we will be moving to our holding sites at Mattar Road (primary section) and Jalan Damai (secondary section).
-In the same year, the primary section will also be taking in girls for the first time while the secondary section remains as an all-boys school.</p>
+In the same year, the primary section will also be taking in girls for the first time while the secondary section will remain as an all-boys school.</p>
 <p></p>
 <p>The holding site at Jalan Damai is a fully equipped secondary school campus
-complete with a school field and an indoor sports hall which we currently do not have.
-The holding site at Mattar Road has undergone PRIME (Programme for Rebuilding and Improving Existing Schools) and it has a large air-conditioned auditorium that is suitable for school events and student performances.
+complete with a school field and an indoor sports hall, which we currently do not have.
+The holding site at Mattar Road has undergone PRIME (Programme for Rebuilding and Improving Existing Schools) and features a large air-conditioned auditorium that is suitable for school events and student performances.
 These holding sites are bigger and better equipped to support students' learning and CCA activities than our current school campus.
 While we are at the holding sites, the new building will be constructed at the current site.
 We plan to return to our current site in 2030.</p>
 <p></p>
 <p>Some parents say it is a hassle to relocate.
-I told them not to be afraid
+I told them not to fear relocation.
-to relocate.
-We all know a well-known story called 《孟母三迁》.
+We are all familiar with the well-known story of《孟母三迁》.
 Mencius's mother relocated three times in order to find a good learning environment for Mencius.
 In the end, Mencius became a great philosopher and a central figure in Confucianism.
-We should learn from Mencius' mother and not let relocation stop you from choosing a good school for your child.</p>
+We should learn from Mencius' mother and not let relocation stop us from choosing a good school for our children.</p>
 <p></p>
 <p>The school has done exceptionally well in both the MOE School Staff Engagement
 Survey and Quality of School Experience Survey.
-The former measures staff engagement while the latter measures students' school experiences.
-We scored exceptionally high in the areas of School Leadership, Middle Managers, Developing Students Holistically and Sense of Belonging.
+The former measures staff engagement, while the latter evaluates students' school experiences.
+We scored exceptionally high in the areas of School Leadership, Middle Management, Holistic Student Development and Sense of Belonging.
 This is an affirmation of the good work Marist Educators have been doing for the past two years.</p>
 <p></p>
-<p>It is no doubt that 2024 is one of the best years for the school.
+<p>There is no doubt that 2024 is one of the best years for the school.
 With
 the support of the School Management Committee, the Alumni Association and parents, I am confident that we will be able to take the school to the next level of excellence in the next few years.</p>
+<p></p>
 <p>Boy Eng Seng (Mr)
 <br>Principal</p>
 <h2>校长寄语</h2>